pm012/HW7WEBSQLAlchemy/README.md

 Instead of script seed.pyThink and implement a full CLI program for CRUD operations with a database.
 Use the module for this <b>argparse</b> .

-Use the command --actionor shortened option - afor CRUD operations.
+Use the command --action or shortened option -a and for CRUD operations.
 And team --model(-m) to indicate which model the operation is carried out.

 Example:

 ```bash
 --action create -m Teacher --name 'Boris Jonson'Creating a teacher
 --action list -m TeacherShow all teachers